rip-space/CTL/README.md

 #### Using Variables

-You can use variables within function bodies and other parts of your code.
+You can use variables inside functions and other parts of your code.

 Example:
 ```